programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 ### Operating systems <a id="section1-0"></a>

-This tutorial is aimed at Mac users only.
+This tutorial should be usable by both Mac and Windows users.
 Jekyll can also work for Linux; this tutorial uses the GitHub Desktop software (Mac and Windows only) for simplicity, but Linux users will need to use git over the command line instead (not covered here).

-Jekyll doesn't officially support Windows, but [offers instructions on getting it to work on Windows anyway](http://jekyllrb.com/docs/windows/#installation)—or you might look into [running another, Windows-friendly "static site generator" on GitHub Pages](https://help.github.com/articles/using-a-static-site-generator-other-than-jekyll/) instead.
+Jekyll isn't officially supported for Windows, which means none of the official Jekyll documentation (the pages that walk you through setting up Jekyll and what its different pieces do) addresses Windows use.
+I've used [David Burela's Windows instructions]( https://davidburela.wordpress.com/2015/11/28/easily-install-jekyll-on-windows-with-3-command-prompt-entries-and-chocolatey/) to note the places in the ["Installing Dependencies" section](#section2) when Windows users should do something different; the rest of the lesson should work the same for both Mac and Windows users, though note that screenshots are all from a Mac (so thing may look slightly different for a Windows user).

 ### GitHub user account <a id="section1-1"></a>